 Activity based budgeting is a budgeting method in which budgets are prepared using Activity Based Costing after considering the overhead costs.
-In simple words, activity based budgeting is management accounting tool which does not consider the past year’s budget to arrive at current year’s budget.
+In simple words, activity based budgeting is a management accounting tool that does not consider the past year’s budget to arrive at the current year’s budget.
 Instead, it deeply analyzes and researches the activities that incur the cost are deeply analyzed and researched.
 Based on the outcome of the study, the resources are allocated to an activity.